( Disponible en anglais seulement )

 In a previous Food Web post entitled Things You May Not Know About the Farm Debt Mediation Act, we discussed several aspects of how the federal Farm Debt Mediation Act (referred to throughout as the “FDMA” or the “Act”) operates, and what creditors need to know when starting to enforce security against farmers.

-We published an expanded version of that piece in the National Insolvency Review (February 2017), which may be found here.
+We published an expanded version of that piece in the National Insolvency Review (February 2017).
 Two questions not discussed in that post were (1) when a party claiming against a farmer will be treated as a secured creditor, and (2) what will constitute a “debt”.
 In HCI Ventures Ltd. v.
 S.O.L.
 Acres 2017 SKQB 264 (“HCI Ventures”), Mr. Justice Barrington-Foote was faced with those questions.

 While the Court’s findings were neither surprising nor ground-breaking, the decision is interesting as another cautionary tale for creditors attempting to recover from farmers, and the matters discussed provide a good opportunity to supplement our previous post.